aolkin/basetemplates/README.md

 # Base Templates
 Base templates for starting a Django project with Bootstrap.

+This project attempts to simultaneously support versions 3 and 4 by using classes from both where possible.
+However, where only one usage is possible, Bootstrap 4 will be preferred.

 ## Inheritable Templates

 Each template is designed to be inherited from, and provides a number of